Meet the 4 candidates vying to become Mexico's president

 Born in the State of Mexico, the country’s most populous, Anaya is the standard-bearer for an unlikely right-left alliance known as “Forward for Mexico,” which includes his conservative party and two weakened leftist parties.

 Some of his main proposals include the creation of a universal basic income, progressively raising the minimum wage and growing the economy by boosting competition and investment.
-He accuses current President Enrique Pena Nieto of corruption and says that if elected, he’ll ensure Pena Nieto “faces justice.”
+He accuses Pena Nieto of corruption and says that if elected, he’ll ensure Pena Nieto “faces justice.”

 AFFILIATION: National Action Party, or PAN.
 Lopez Obrador’s former party, the PRD, is part of the coalition.